-Development permits are administrative and quasi-judicial approvals that are required prior to commencing development or undertaking a specific activity, project, or development proposal, including, but not limited to, zoning permits, sign permits, site plan approvals, variances, certificates of appropriateness, driveway permits, soil erosion and sedimentation control permits, stormwater and land disturbance permits.
+Development permits are administrative and quasi-judicial approvals that are required prior to commencing development or undertaking a specific activity, project, or development proposal, including, but not limited to, zoning permits, sign permits, site plan approvals, variances, alternative compliance approvals, certificates of appropriateness, driveway permits, soil erosion and sedimentation control permits, stormwater and land disturbance permits.
+The vesting provisions below apply only to City of Charlotte land development approvals and/or permits and do not apply to Mecklenburg County or State of North Carolina approvals and/or permits.